 My name is Molly Beauchemin and I’m a writer, photographer, and culture critic who has spent most of her working life living between New York City, Hawaii, LA, and Europe.
-I started my career as a music critic working at Pitchfork in New York City, and over the course of nearly a decade of writing for millions of readers, I diversified into telling stories about more broad aspects of culture– from travel and health to fashion and feminism.
+I began my career as a music critic working at Pitchfork in New York City, and over the course of nearly a decade of writing for millions of readers, I diversified into telling stories about more broad aspects of culture– from travel and health to fashion and feminism.
 In that span of time I’ve worked with everyone from Condé Nast and National Geographic to Google and MTV.
 In my work as in my life, I’m a crusader for living well– and I think meaningful engagement with global culture and our own mental health are essential aspects of living well and purposefully in the digital age.

 Bridging the Worlds of Travel + Mental Health.